IntersectAustralia/TrainingMaterials/reoc/PITCHME.md

 ## <span style="font-family: Courier, monospace; background-color: red; color: white">find</span>

-Find is a powerful tool for finding files and directories.
+`find` is a powerful tool for finding files and directories.
 Once found, matching files can be:

-- printed out to the screen (kind of like ls)
+- printed out to the screen (kind of like `ls`)
 - passed to another program for further processing
 - deleted (dangerous!)